GfSE/SAF-Specification/viewpoints/Physical-Context-Exchange-Viewpoint.md

 * What are the Interface Requirements regarding bandwidth, data throughput and latency?
 * What are the external physical entities the system interacts with in the respective context?
 * What are the protocols for exchanging items on specific interface?
-* What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What kind of physical items (energy, material, information, etc.) are exchanged between the system and external entities?
-* Which HW interfaces are necessary?
-* Which SW interfaces are necessary?
-* Which information is exchanged between the system and external entities?
 * Which interface design items are on an interface of a physical architecture element?
-* Which interface partners does a HW item have?
-* Which interface partners does a SW item have?
+* Which interface partners does a physical system element have?
 * Which standards, protocols and format specifications are associated with a specific interface?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint: